pesos/penny/README.md

 `.logs <n>`

-This command in the channel generates a [paste.kde.org](http://paste.kde.org) link with the last 'n' lines from the channel `#pes-os`
+This command in the channel generates a [paste.kde.org](http://paste.kde.org) link with the last 'n' lines from the channel `#pes-os`.

 If the argument is missing, it generates a paste of the entire log from the beginning.
 This is not guaranteed to be fast.